 Writing XSLT extension instructions

-allows you to define your own instruction types for use in the stylesheet.
-These instructions
+This feature allows you to define your own instruction types for use in the stylesheet.
+These

-can be used anywhere within a sequence constructor, for example as a child of
+instructions can be used anywhere within a content constructor, for example as a child

 xsl:variable, or of a literal